pologovaa/eclipse-wiki/Installation.md

 _Figure 3 Components of arc_gnu_plugins.zip_plugins_

 To run ARC_GNU_IDE plugins, you need to install Target Terminal plugin.
-The url for Kepler’s update site is <http://download.eclipse.org/releases/kepler>, then
+The url for Luna's update site is <http://download.eclipse.org/releases/luna>, then
 select: Mobile and Device Development, especially Target Management Terminal which is "An ANSI (vt102) compatible Terminal including plug-ins for Serial, SSH and Telnet connections."